-Limitation periods are time limits that restrict when legal proceedings may be commenced.
+What are known as limitation periods are merely the time limits that restrict when legal proceedings may be commenced.
+Wait too long and the right to start a lawsuit is lost.
 In Ontario, the Limitations Act, 2002, S.O.
-2002, Chapter 24, Schedule B, provides a general limitation period of two (2) years, with some exceptions, after which a 'right of action' (right to sue) will expire and be lost.
+2002, Chapter 24, Schedule B, provides a general limitation period of two (2) years, with some exceptions, after which a right of action, meaning the legal right to sue, will expire and be lost forever.
 The Limitations Act, as a general statute, may be superseded by other Acts directly addressing certain types of matters and where limitation periods specific to those matters are defined.
 The primary purpose of limitation periods is to provide peace to potential defendants whereby upon expiry of the time limit, a potential defendant may rest knowing the risk of lawsuit no longer exists and any right of action has become stale or lapsed.
 Accordingly, the need to hang onto potential evidence is relieved, and a retained lawyer or paralegal may be discharged.
-Essentially, the potential defendant is relieved of further worry or concern whereas once a limitation period has expired, the right to bring legal action is 'statute barred'.
+Essentially, the potential defendant is relieved of further worry or concern whereas once a limitation period has expired, the right to bring legal action is statute barred, meaning forbidden.
 If a legal action is commenced outside this period, then the action will likely be struck down as there are few exceptions to limitations rules.

 Justice Perell in Nicholas v McCarthy Tetrault, O.J.
 No. 4258 (S.C.J), affirmed, 2009 ONCA 692 (CanLII), O.J.
 No. 4061 (C.A.), leave to appeal to the S.C.C. refused, S.C.C.A.
 No. 476 at para 26 states: